Anna Komorowska

-Anna Julia Komorowska (née Dziadzia, born 11 May 1953) is a Polish classical philologist and former First Lady of Poland, as the wife of 5th President of Poland, Bronisław Komorowski.
+Anna Julia Komorowska (born Anna Julia Dziadzia, then Dembowska; 11 May 1953) is a Polish classical philologist and former First Lady of Poland, as the wife of 5th President of Poland, Bronisław Komorowski.

 Early life and education

 She was born to Jan Dziadzia and Józefa Deptuła (born as Hana Rojer).
 Both of her parents worked for the communist Ministry of Public Security in post-war Poland.
 Her maternal grandparents Wolf and Estera Rojer were killed in the Holocaust.
 The family later changed their name to "Dembowski".